Arno0x/DNSExfiltrator/readme.md

   2. The **client side** (*victim's side*), which comes in three flavors:
   - `dnsExfiltrator.cs`: a C# script that can be compiled with `csc.exe` to provide a Windows managed executable
   - `Invoke-DNSExfiltrator.ps1`: a PowerShell script providing the exact same functionnalities by wrapping the dnsExfiltrator assembly
-  - `dnsExfiltrator.sj`: a JScript script which is a conversion of the dnsExiltrator DLL assembly using DotNetToJScript, and providing the exact same functionnalities
+  - `dnsExfiltrator.js`: a JScript script which is a conversion of the dnsExiltrator DLL assembly using DotNetToJScript, and providing the exact same functionnalities

 In order for the whole thing to work **you must own a domain name** and set the DNS record (NS) for that domain to point to the server that will run the `dnsexfiltrator.py` server side.